17 Best Items for People Who Hate Housework/Chores

 A sample was provided for an honest review

 Avoid scrubbing baked-on foods with this 6-piece Calphalon Premier Countertop Safe Bakeware Set.
 In addition to nonstick properties, the bakeware is also designed to be taken right out of the oven and placed on your countertops.
-That’s because of the heat-resistant, no-slip silicone feet on the bottom of each item in the set.
+That’s because of the heat-resistant, no-slip silicone feet on the bottom of each bakeware piece.
 The set includes a large cookie sheet, 12-cup muffin pan, 8” square cake pan, 9” round cake pan, 9” x 13” brownie pan, and 5” x 10” large loaf pan.
 All of the items heat consistently and are oven safe up to 450 degrees.

 -